risuorg/risu/README.magui.md

 On this example, UUID and SEQNO is shown for each controller.

 ```

+# Plugin development for Magui

+Please do check <doc/magui-plugin-development.md> for more details.

 Please if you have any idea on any improvements please do not hesitate to open an issue or submit your contributions.